awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Type mismatch: Use the operator type  instead of operator  for the condition key .
+Type mismatch: Use the operator type instead of operator for the condition key.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Use the operator type  instead of operator  for the condition key ."
+"findingDetails": "Use the operator type instead of operator for the condition key."
 ```

 **Resolving the general warning**